 Here is a RAW version of the image, before processing.

 Straight conversion to black and white

 And here is a straight conversion to black and white, to see the difference processing with PhtD (Photography Drawing) can make.
-More about Photography Drawing and about my entire black and white fine art philosophy and processing in the book From Basics to fine Art that I wrote together with Joel Tjintjelaar.
+More about Photography Drawing and about my entire black and white fine art philosophy and processing in my book From Basics to fine Art.

 Topaz Labs 15% Discount for my students and followers

 The folks at Topaz Labs were so kind to not only feature my work so many times and participate in my workshops, but they also gave me a discount code for my students and followers who are reading this blog and want to use the best software available in their post-processing work.
 You can use my special code “juliaannagospodarou” to get 15% discount for any of the Topaz plugins, separately or the whole collection.
 You can use the code by ordering at this link.
 Enjoy!